 TLE is the Teacher Leader Exam while the DAE stands for Departmental Admission Exam.
 The DAE is used as a requirement for admission in the administrative Education Leadership Programs and the TLE is used for the Teacher Leadership Program.
 If you have taught two or more years, you may take the DAE or TLE rather than the GRE.
-The DAE and TLE are given at the Center at no cost to you.
+The DAE and TLE are given at Northwest-Kansas City at no cost to you.

 The writing sample is a requirement for admission in most Master's level programs.
 This requirement may vary depending on the program you are seeking.
 Some programs have writing samples while others only require the writing portion of the GRE.
 Refer to admission requirements in your program of study for more information.

 For programs with a departmental writing sample requirement: You will provide a sample of your writing skills by responding to a prompt provided by the specific department.
 The sample is evaluated on the basis of your ability to express your thoughts in written form, and your ability to demonstrate mastery of basic writing skills such as punctuation, spelling and grammar.
 Two separate dates are provided each trimester from which you can choose to satisfy this requirement.